Squadrick/squadrick.github.io/menu/about.md

 title: About Me
 ---

 I'm Dheeraj, and I commonly use _Squadrick_ as my internet moniker.
 I'm from BLR, and I now live in London.
-I als used to live in SF for a while.
+I also used to live in SF for a while.

 I spend many hours each week trying to get computers to understand me.